bpd1069/googcms/README.md

 column_value : 1 # Column with actual string in
 ```

-Once everything is installed, you can then run `googcms` in your project directory, and you'll get a `strings.json` file with your copy in key:value pairs, ready to be loaded into your app (see implementation details below).
-We have this included in our deployment script, so apps always get deployed with the latest copy.
+Once everything is installed, you can then run `googcms` in your project directory, and you'll get a `strings.json` file with your copy in key:value pairs, ready to be loaded into your app.
+We have this included in our deployment script, so apps always get deployed with the latest copy strings.

 ## Installing googlecl
 `googlecl` is a great little [tool](http://code.google.com/p/googlecl/) for accessing Google services from the command-line.
 However, the project seemed mothballed until recently.
 The packaged version dates from 2011 and is broken... but, the latest version from the svn trunk has fixed a bunch of bugs, including (most importantly for us) the ability to download spreadsheets from Google Drive (née Google Docs).
 If you have `svn` installed on your server, you can run the following to get the latest version of `googlecl` installed: